 Salaried workers earning less that 22.000 Euro a year probably will not have to complete an income tax declaration as long as they have a single employer.
 The Tax Agency will send you a form 105 to authorise that you agree with the calculations and return.
 Additionally you do not need to fill in a declaration at all if your income is less than 8.000 Euro a year.
 Everyone else files a declaration between May 1st and June 30th and either pays the tax due or claims a "devolucion" which they will receive in a few months by bank transfer.

-Spain has double taxation agreements with many countries including all European and Scandinavian so these citizens will not be taxed twice.
+Spain has double taxation agreements with many countries including UK, all European and Scandinavian so these citizens will not be taxed twice.
 Americans will still have to file a tax declaration because the USA bases tax on nationality not residence.